 2006: BSc (Hons) 2:1 Computer Science, University of Nottingham.
 Dissertation focused on creating Marmalade, a Darwinian trained Neural Network for playing Texas Hold'em

 Sarah has been nominated for the Student Led Teaching Awards every year since she became a lecturer in 2012.
-Sarah won the Technology Enhanced Learning Champion Award in 2015, and the Outstanding Teaching Award in 2017.
+Sarah won the Technology Enhanced Learning Champion Award in 2015, the Outstanding Teaching Award in 2017, and the Outstanding Teaching Award, and Sensational Supervisor Award in 2018

-Sarah is the Course Director for MSc Digital Forensics / MSc Forensic Computing, in the Digital Forensics Unit, part of the Centre for Electronic Warfare, Information and Cyber.
+Sarah is the Head of the Digital Forensics Unit Research Group part of the Centre for Electronic Warfare, Information and Cyber.
+She is also the Course Director for MSc Digital Forensics / MSc Forensic Computing and module manager for 9 Digital Forensics Modules.
 Having only just formally taken over leading the Digital Forensics course in 2016, she took the MSc through a major course review and successfully obtained full GCHQ accreditation – making the Cranfield Digital Forensics course the first Digital Forensics MSc to gain the full accreditation.
-Sarah is currently organising a 20th Anniversary conference for June 2018 to celebrate 20 years of Digital Forensics Education at Cranfield University.
+Sarah is currently organising a 21st Anniversary conference for 2019 to celebrate 21 years of Digital Forensics Education at Cranfield University.